Record Detail

 Active fault systems usually provide high-permeability channels for hydrothermal outflow in geothermal fields.
 Locating such fault systems is of a vital importance to plan geothermal production and injection drilling, since an active fault zone often acts as a fracture-extensive low-velocity wave guide to seismic waves.
 We have located an active fault zone in the Cos0 geothermal field, California, by identifying and analyzing a fault-zone trapped Rayleigh-type guided wave from microearthquake data.
 The wavelet transform is employed to characterize guided-wave's velocity-frequency dispersion, and numerical methods are used to simulate the guided-wave propagation.
 The modeling calculation suggests that the fault zone is -200m wide, and has a P wave velocity of 4.80km/s and a S wave velocity of 3.OOkrn/s, which is sandwiched between two half spaces with relatively higher velocities ( P wave velocity 5.60kds, and S wave velocity 3.20kd/s).

-Press the Back button in your browser.
+Press the Back button in your browser, or search again.

 Copyright 1995, Stanford Geothermal Program: Readers who download papers from this site should honor the copyright of the original authors and may not copy or distribute the work further without the permission of the original publisher.

-Attend the 2010 Stanford Geothermal Workshop, February 1-3, 2010, click here for details.
+Attend the nwxt Stanford Geothermal Workshop, click here for details.

-Accessed by: 38.107.191.104 (38.107.191.104)
+Accessed by: ec2-18-217-194-39.us-east-2.compute.amazonaws.com (18.217.194.39)